 - When interacting with a child a staff member will make every attempt to be in view of another adult at all times.
 When a staff member is unavoidably alone with a child, another responsible adult will be notified of where they will be and for how long.
 Doors are left open or unlocked.
 Under no circumstances are students, volunteers or visitors to be left alone with a child or group of children. - Physical contact with children will be appropriate to the age and/or developmental level of the child.
-When working with older pre-schoolers and school aged children, physical contact will be used only when it is necessary for: - Comfort, encouragement or congratulations, in a manner that is age appropriate for the child. - Duty of care to the child or other children. - Self-defence if threatened, to the minimum degree necessary. - Assistance, for example when the child needs first aid, has fallen, requires assistance with toileting, or needs a physical demonstration or guidance to participate in an activity. - Staff delivering transdisciplinary or multidisciplinary services will where possible not provide direct self-care to clients but will coach clients (if possible) and parents in self-care.
-When providing and/or coaching self-care staff need to ensure that another adult is present.
+When working with older pre-schoolers and school aged children, physical contact will be used only when it is necessary for:

-- Other than in unforeseen emergencies, any physical restraint for example to keep a child from danger, or from hurting other children - will be part of a planned intervention.
-This intervention will be planned in collaboration with the child's parents or guardians and will comply with Koorana's Behaviour Policy. - All accidents and incidents involving children will be fully documented using the Incident, injury, trauma and illness record form.
+- Comfort, encouragement or congratulations, in a manner that is age appropriate for the child. - Duty of care to the child or other children. - Self-defence if threatened, to the minimum degree necessary. - Assistance, for example when the child needs first aid, has fallen, requires assistance with toileting, or needs a physical demonstration or guidance to participate in an activity. - Staff delivering transdisciplinary or multidisciplinary services will where possible not provide direct self-care to clients but will coach clients (if possible) and parents in self-care.
+When providing and/or coaching self-care staff need to ensure that another adult is present. - Other than in unforeseen emergencies, any physical restraint for example to keep a child from danger, or from hurting other children will be part of a planned intervention.
+This intervention will be planned in collaboration with the child's parents or guardians and will comply with Koorana's Behaviour Support Policy. - Staff must not, under any circumstances, use any form of discipline which involves physical violence or any threat of force, or engage in any behaviour which could cause physical, psychological or emotional harm to children or young people. - All accidents and incidents involving children will be fully documented using the Incident, injury, trauma and illness record form.
 This includes incidents where a child is hurt by the unintentional action of an adult.